-WeirFoulds is pleased to announce that a number of our lawyers have been selected to serve on the Ontario Bar Association’s Law Sections as Law Section executives for the 2022-2023 year.
+WeirFoulds is pleased to announce that a number of our lawyers have been selected to serve on the Ontario Bar Association’s Law Sections executives for the 2022-2023 year.

 Jeff G. Cowan, Counsel, has been elected to the Administrative Law Section as a Member-at-Large.
 Recognized as one of Canada’s leading public law litigators, Jeff has acted as counsel before administrative tribunals and the trial and appellate courts.
 He has argued many of the leading cases in the areas of tribunal jurisdiction and independence, including in the Supreme Court of Canada.

-Kelsey Ivory, Associate, has been elected a both the Secretary of the Administrative Law Section and the Newsletter Editor of the Health Law Section.
-Kelsey’s practice is focused on regulatory, administrative and public law, and has experience advising on issues elated to registration, complaints and discipline, as well as judicial reviews of government decision-making and criminal matters.
+Kelsey Ivory, Associate, has been elected as both the Secretary of the Administrative Law Section and the Newsletter Editor of the Health Law Section.
+Kelsey’s practice is focused on regulatory, administrative and public law, and has experience advising on issues related to registration, complaints and discipline, as well as judicial reviews of government decision-making and criminal matters.

 Emma Romano, Associate, has been elected to the Entertainment, Media and Communication Law Section as a Member-at-Large.
 Emma’s practice includes media and defamation, professional liability, and aviation law, as well as commercial and general civil litigation.
 She also practises in the areas of IT and IP law, with a focus on high tech and Internet-based companies.